 The Sustaining AGtrade panel features international trade experts from industry and government delving into these issues and their current impacts on agricultural trade.
 The panel will also explore future trade relations with Australia’s trade partners, and how ESG issues will shape our future food and agriculture trade prospects going forward – and possible ramifications for investment in global agriculture.

-Final reflections from your co-hosts — and what comes next.
+Final reflections from our MC, on behalf of your co-hosts — and what comes next.

 4:00pm – 5:30pm